spanini2/coa-model/README.md

 pip install -r requirements.txt
 ```

+You may get an error regarding torch, please refer to https://pytorch.org/get-started/locally/ in order to download the correct torch version specific to your system

 ## Running

 First create a Hugging Face account and setup a user access token in order to access Gemma 2 (https://huggingface.co/docs/hub/security-tokens)